webskel/dolphins7.skeleton/README.md

 ## About

-Twenty helps you manage your projects with a web application that runs on your computer with a minimal amount of effort.
+Twenty helps you manage your projects with a web application that runs on your computer.

 ## Features